Trafimenkava/billing_system/README.md

 * creating message templates;
 * sending notifications.

 System was developed in the context of diploma project at BSUIR and it won't be used by 'Velcom'.
-It's my own made-up customer.
+It's made-up customer.
 Though system was developed for telecommunication company, It can easily reconfigured for providing other services (hosting services, housing and communal services, etc).

-The developed system was located on hosting site - [Billing System Velcomve](https://velcom-billing-system.000webhostapp.com/).
+The developed system was located on hosting site - [Billing System Velcome](https://velcom-billing-system.000webhostapp.com/).

 Login credentials: